 Where Can I Get Medigap Insurance?

-You can sign up for a medigap plan through an agent, or directly with an insurance company.
+You can sign up for a medigap plan through a licensed insurance agent, or directly with an insurance company.
 However, you can only sign up after you’ve signed up for Medicare A and B.

-The cost of premiums can vary wildly, and fluctuate from state to state and year to year.
+The cost of premiums can vary, and fluctuate from state to state and year to year.
 To get an idea of what your Medicare expenses might be, the Centers for Medicare & Medicaid Services offers an Out-Of-Pocket Cost Calculator.

-The premiums you pay are paid to the private insurance company you get your Medicare through.
+The premiums you pay are paid to the private insurance company through which you have enrolled in Medigap insurance.
 The premium you pay is on top of the Medicare Part B insurance premium you pay directly to Medicare.

 Does My Medigap Cover My Spouse?